Introduction

 1use AshAllenDesign\RedactableModels\Support\Strategies\MaskContents; 2use AshAllenDesign\RedactableModels\Interfaces\Redactable; 3use Illuminate\Foundation\Auth\User as Authenticatable; 4 5class User extends Authenticatable implements Redactable 6{ 7 // ...
 8 9 public function redactionStrategy(): RedactionStrategy10 {11 return app(MaskContents::class)12 ->mask(field: 'name', character: '*', index: 0, length: 4)13 ->mask(field: 'email', character: '-', index: 2, length: 3);14 }15}

-This means if a user's name was Ash Allen
+This means if a user's name was Ash Allen and their email was ash@example.com, after redaction their name would be ****Allen and their email would be as---xample.com.

 Custom Redaction Strategies